-You've Worked Hard To Accumulate Assets.
-Now Protect Them.
+You’ve Worked Hard To Accumulate Assets.
+We’ll Help You Protect Them.

 The word “estate” is frequently associated with high-asset households, but in truth, it means any assets.
 If you have a home, a car, a bank account and other possessions, you need a plan for how you want them distributed upon your death.

-A will is the foundation of most estate plans, but there many additional components that must be considered.
-The estate planning attorneys at Backus, Meyer & Branch, LLP, in Manchester, help people from all walks of life — and all ages — protect their assets.
+A will is the foundation of most estate plans, but many additional components must be considered.
+The estate planning attorneys at Backus, Meyer & Branch, LLP, in Manchester help people from all walks of life — and all ages — protect their assets.
 Our comprehensive estate plans:

 - Ensure that your assets pass to your loved ones in the manner you desire

-- Establish powers of attorney for financial and health care decisions in the event you become incapacitated
+- Establish powers of attorney for financial and health care decisions if you become incapacitated

 - Designate a legal guardian and someone who will manage inheritance for any minor children